-One is the price of commodities, which are being produced and the other is the general market condition.
+One is the price of commodities that are being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price seemed to have stabilized around \$1600 to 1700 per ounce.
+The gold price seems to be moving upward at a steady rate and subsequent to the quarter end has reached new highs at over \$2,000 per ounce.

 The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing and is difficult to predict as markets for junior issurers has been up and down over the last year.
-Significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
+Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years however this condition appears to be changing and as the junior gold market issurers has been up consistently over the last 5 months.
+Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
+However, this trend seems to have changed now that the price of gold has seen new highs.
 Lincoln is committed to advance its properties to production as quickly as possible to get into a positive cash flow position.